 Rappahannock Community College

 Two programs of study are available to RCC students who want to build a career in emergency medical services.
 Both programs prepare graduates to take NREMT certification exams.

 Emergency Management Technician

-This entry-level EMT program is designed to be taken over 2 semesters and is 12 credit hours.
+This entry-level EMT program is designed to be taken over two semesters and is 12 credit hours.
 Students will learn the basics of emergency medical services and will complete an internship.
 Students must be currently CPR certified and at least 18 years of age.
 Upon completion, graduates are eligible for National Registry testing.

 In order to attend this program, the student must have already taken the EMT program.
-The Advanced EMT program requires completion of a minimum of 19 credit hours over two semesters.
+The advanced EMT program requires completion of a minimum of 19 credit hours over two semesters.
 The curriculum has been designed to comply with national standards for entry-level EMTs and includes advanced life support and trauma care courses.
 Applicants must submit a health certificate, including immunization records.